-The first step is to call my office on 9939 6383 to make an appointment with the right professional.
+The next step is to call my office on 9939 6383 to make an appointment with the right professional.

 If you have already separated, you face many decisions.
 One of the most important decisions you need to make is about how you will go about reaching settlement.
 Is yours going to be one of those awful, drawn out, bitter divorces?
 Or are you wanting help and information to protect yourself and your family from that?
 If you want to resolve your issues in the best way possible, thinking about your children, yourself and your finances (and maybe your spouse, even if you are not ready for that just yet) you will need to choose your advisors wisely.